4everer/4everer.github.io/README.md

 ## to test locally
 - install **bundle** with `gem install bundle`
 - use `bundle exec jekyll serve` to test locally

+use `bundle exec octopress` to write new draft check [octopress](https://github.com/octopress/octopress) for more option

+## TODO
+- category page